 Volunteer drivers come from a variety of backgrounds.
 Many programs in Massachusetts recruit through placing notices in the local newspaper, which will sometimes run them for free, or through advertising for volunteers in the Council on Aging newsletter.
 To support their volunteers, programs often address some of the challenges faced by volunteer drivers (such as the rising cost of gas and wear on one’s vehicle) by offering mileage reimbursement or a small stipend to offset the cost to the volunteer.

-- Recruitment of Volunteers in Transportation Programs – This sheet takes you through a set of questions that are helpful in thinking about how to build a volunteer corps.
+- Recruitment of Volunteers in Transportation Programs – helpful questions to think about when building a volunteer corps

 - Volunteer Match and Idealist are free services that allow you to search for volunteer opportunities as well as post a need for a volunteer.

 A strong continuing training component is an important element of a successful volunteer program.
 In addition to general volunteer training, consider driver skills refresher, passenger assistance, cultural competency, and other important topics.